Netflix/metaflow-docs/docs/metaflow/visualizing-results/advanced-shareable-cards-with-card-templates.md

 The built-in [_Card Components_](easy-custom-reports-with-card-components) allow you to create a visual report with a few lines of Python code.
 This is by far the easiest way to output visualizations using Metaflow’s default visual style and layout.

-This section describes a more advanced concept of _Card Templates_ which are more flexible than [_Default Cards_](effortless-task-inspection-with-default-cards) and Card Components but they require more upfront effort to create.
+This section describes a more advanced concept of _Card Templates_ which are more flexible than [_Default Cards_](effortless-task-inspection-with-default-cards) and Card Components, but they require more upfront effort to create.
 However, using an existing Card Template is very easy, as shown below.
 They are a good match for use cases such as

 - Using off-the-shelf Javascript libraries to create advanced visualizations.
 - Creating fully customized reports with any visual style and layout.